seam-project-studios/atjs/readme.md

     // call renderer with our addons, we can block here with await if we need any clean up after render await osiris.render(
       res, // our writableStream
-      './src/pages/' + filename + '.ojs', // our template file
+      './src/pages/' + filename + '.atjs', // our template file
-      ojsExpress(req, res), // this gives templates access to get, post, header() and headersSent, cookie and setCookie()
+      atjsExpress(req, res), // this gives templates access to get, post, header() and headersSent, cookie and setCookie()
-      express: ojsExpress(req, res) // we can also do this if we want to put all of that in scope of an express object instead of top level
+      express: atjsExpress(req, res) // we can also do this if we want to put all of that in scope of an express object instead of top level
     });
     // render complete, res.end() sent, perform any required clean up });